Master of Arts in Museum Studies (Graduate), 33 – 34 units

 - Area Emphases: curatorship; cultural property law and protection; exhibition design; museum education and public programming; museum management and fundraising; and registration/collections management (12 units).

-- Culminating Experience can be a traditional master’s thesis or a creative work project, which could involve the curation of an exhibition in an off-campus museum (3 units).
+- Culminating Experience can be a traditional master’s thesis; written comprehensive examination; or creative work project, the latter of which could involve the curation of an exhibition in an off-campus museum (3 units).
 Minimum units required for the degree: 33 – 34.

 Core Requirements (9 units)